cdoublev/css/doc/README.md

 `Element.style` accept declarations for property values applying on `Element`.
 On the other hand, `Element.sizes` is independent of `Element`: it does not accept the aforementioned element dependent substitutions, and a relative length would resolve based on the initial `font-size` rather than its computed value for `Element`.
 So the context must be initialized with `Element` to parse `Element.style` but not `Element.sizes`.

 Validating a value in the context, before or after matching its definition, often requires traversing the parse tree to access a sibling or parent node.
 For example, there must be a whitespace preceding `+` and `-` in `<calc-sum>`.
-So if it is omitted, the validation action associated to the node representing `+` or `-` must return an error if its parent node represents `<calc-sum>`.
+So if it is omitted, the validation action associated with the node representing `+` or `-` must return an error if its parent node represents `<calc-sum>`.

 Other grammar rules require modifying the value definition.
 For example, calculation functions must support at least 32 arguments, which means the default value (20) of the `#` multiplier of `<calc-sum>` must be overridden.
 Similarly, `#` must be ignored at the top-level of a production rule for a property value range.